-Chelation (pronounced key-LAY-shun) therapy is treatment used in conventional medicine for removing heavy metals (including mercury) from the blood.
+Chelation therapy (pronounced key-LAY-shun) is treatment used in conventional medicine for removing heavy metals (including mercury) from the blood.
 It involves intravenous injections of a chelating agent, EDTA (ethylene diamine tetra-acetic acid), a synthetic amino acid.
 EDTA binds to heavy metals and minerals in the blood so that they can be excreted in the urine.
 Another intravenous agent used by some physicians for mercury detoxification is called DMPS (2,3-Dimercapto-1-propanesulfonic acid).

 An oral chelating agent called Succimer (Dimercaptosuccinic acid, also known as DMSA) is FDA-approved for treatment of lead poisoning and is used by some physicians to remove mercury from the body.
 The drug combines with metals in the bloodstream and then both the metals and the drug are removed from the body by the kidneys and then excreted.
 Common side effects include diarrhea, loose stools, nausea and vomiting, poor appetite and skin rash.